xaionaro-go/echox/website/content/cookbook/load-balancing.md

 This recipe demonstrates how you can use Nginx or Armor as a reverse proxy server and load balance between multiple Echo servers.

-## How to setup Nginx proxy server wth Echo?
+## How to setup Nginx proxy server with Echo?

 ### Step 1: Install Nginx